coopdigital/coop-frontend-toolkit/README.md

 The Co-op Front-end Toolkit contains all the core assets needed to build Co-op-branded digital content.

-For more information on all the available styles and modules, please refer to the [Single Site Styleguide](http://single-site-styleguide.herokuapp.com/).
+For more information on all the available styles and modules, please refer to the [Co-op Style Guide](http://single-site-styleguide.herokuapp.com/front-end-elements/).

 ## Installation